GraphQL Analytics API

-The GraphQL Analytics API provides data regarding HTTP requests passing through Cloudflare’s network, as well as data from specific products you may be using, such as Firewall or Load Balancing.
-You can select the specific data set and metrics in which you’re interested, filter and break down the data along various dimensions, and use basic functions.
+The GraphQL Analytics API provides data regarding HTTP requests passing through Cloudflare’s network, as well as data from specific products, such as Firewall or Load Balancing.
+Network Analytics users also have access to packet-level data.
+Use the GraphQL Analytics API to select specific datasets and metrics of interest, filter and aggregate the data along various dimensions, and integrate the results with other applications.

-The basis of the API is the GraphQL framework, created and open-sourced by Facebook.
+The basis of the API is the , created and open-sourced by Facebook.
 There is an active developer community for GraphQL and powerful clients for running queries, which makes it easy to get started.
-GraphQL is especially useful for building visualizations and powers the analytics in Cloudflare’s Dashboard.
+GraphQL is especially useful for building visualizations and powers the analytics in the Cloudflare dashboard.